How to Become a Child Life Specialist: Next Steps for a Child Psychology Major

 When you become a child life specialist, you will have the unique opportunity to walk with children and their families through the challenges of disappointing diagnoses, painful treatments, and long-term stays in the hospital.
 As long as you are equipped with the love of God, you will be able to shine a light and bring hope to these children in their darkest moments.

-For more information on becoming a child life specialist, check out our psychology degree with a child life specialist concentration and hear from a Grace alumna on her journey to becoming a CCLS.
+For more information on becoming a child life specialist, check out our child psychology major — it’s a great first step to get you on track to become a child life specialist.
+Or hear from a Grace alumna about her journey to becoming a CCLS.